tonymih/tonymih.github.io/_posts/2022-01-20-customer-segmentation.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
+It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spending across the sub-categories *below* those categories.
 This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.

 Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.